lukelex/courier.js/README.md

   ...
 });

-// send a new message
+// sending a new message
+// the first parameter is the message identifier
+// the second parameter can be anything
-// can be either a String or a JS Object (POJO) courier.send("new-message", {
+// and will just be forwarded to the receiver courier.send("new-message", {
   your: "message"
 });